 As a huge America’s Test Kitchen fan, I had the exciting opportunity to intern there during the winter of 2018-2019.
 I worked closely with the teams that create ATK’s thoughtful cookbooks as well as the test cooks and editors in charge of every food geek’s fave magazine: Cook’s Illustrated.
 I mise en placed, maintained the kitchen spaces, and performed recipe tests on a daily basis.
 I also worked on the set of the Emmy Award-nominated Cook’s Country television show during the filming of its 12th season, setting food and props for the scenes.
 As the final capstone to the internship, my fellow interns and I were invited to develop a muffin recipe and write an article in the style of Cook’s Illustrated—you can check out mine here.

-- Recipe testing & recipe editing
+- Recipe development, testing, and editing

-- Freelance food writing & general copywriting/editing about any topic
+- Freelance food writing

-- Food styling/photoshoot chef
+- Food photography chef

-- Basic recipe photography
+- Basic recipe photography and food styling

 Interested?
 Get in touch with me.